Contradictory Statements on the Nature of Christ

 It should be noted From these quotes it appears Ellen White believed Jesus had the same nature as Adam before the fall, a perfectly sinless human nature without "propensities" (inclination or natural tendency) to sin.
 That would make Jesus fundamentally unlike us, who are born with the propensity to sin.

 Oddly enough, Mrs. White also wrote a similar number of statements where she takes the exact opposite position, that Jesus had taken human nature in its fallen condition:

-Because of these contradictory statements, Seventh-day Adventists have been fighting with each other about the nature of Christ for decades.
+Because of these contradictory statements, Seventh-day Adventists have been arguing with each other about the nature of Christ for decades.
 It is impossible for both sets of statements to be inspired because they are diametrically opposed to each other.
-Furthermore, both viewpoints appear nearly simultaneously in time in Mrs. White's writings over a 30-year time frame, so it does not appear her understanding evolved over time.
+How could Christ take the nature of Adam both before and after the fall?
+How could he not possess human passions while at the same time having "all the strength of the passions of humanity?"
+Even more unsettling, both viewpoints appear nearly simultaneously in time in Mrs. White's writings over a 30-year time frame, so it does not appear her understanding evolved over time.

-For reference, the Bible indicates Jesus took the fallen nature of man, with a propensity (or tendency) to sin.
-This is why Scripture tells us that Jesus was a High Priest who could relate to our "infirmities" because he was "in all points tempted like as we are."
-(Hebrews 4:15).
+The Bible indicates Jesus took the fallen nature of man, with a propensity (or tendency) to sin.
+This is why Scripture tells us that Jesus was a High Priest who could relate to our "infirmities" because he was "in all points tempted like as we are" (Hebrews 4:15).
+He could not have been tempted in all points like us if he was not like us, having the nature of humanity after the fall of Adam.
 Here is additional Biblical evidence:

-Note: It should be understood that although having the propensities of the fallen human nature, Jesus never sinned, for He was "without sin."
-(Hebrews 4:15)
+Finally, It must be emphasized that although having the propensities of the fallen human nature, Jesus never sinned, for He was "without sin" (Hebrews 4:15).